tom-NI/qub_cloud/40314543_assignment_service_countwords/README.md

 # "totalwordcount" microservice

-This microservice is used to count the total words in a paragraph - for the "Web Word Count" application.
+This backend microservice is used to count the total words in a provided paragraph for the "Web Word Count" application.
 This was produced as per "Web Word Count" requirements.

 Each backend microservice had to be unit tested using CI pipelines.